 Here are 10 top tips for buying a property in Spain in 2021.
-This will help you with buying your dream Spanish property.
+This will help you with buying your dream Spanish home.
 As moving to a new country is definitely a big deal.
 More so now, than ever before, as the UK is an independent nation.

-Whilst the thought of going to live in Spain very close to a golden beach may appeal, especially during particularly grey days in the UK, there is a lot to have to think about when you decide to make that leap to live in another country.
+The thought of going to live in Spain very close to a golden beach definitely appeals, especially during particularly grey days in the UK.
+However, there is a lot to have to think about when you decide to live in another country.

-As well as all the normal things you have to deal with in a removal within your own country, there is also the language, currency and a completely different legal system to contend with.
-Added to that is the fact that things will take longer to sort out – as if this sort of thing isn’t already a bit of a drawn out process in the normal run of things!
+As well as all the normal things you have to deal with in a removal within your own country, there are extra things as well.
+The language, currency and a completely different legal system to list just three.
+Added to that is the fact that things will take longer to sort out, even though this sort of thing is already a bit of a drawn out process!

-Indalo Transport’s 10 top tips for buying a property in Spain in 2021 will make sure you don’t miss anything really important – and there is also a link to more help from the UK Government at the end of the article, which also links to other useful resources.
+Indalo Transport’s 10 top tips for buying a property in Spain in 2021 will make sure you don’t miss anything really important.
+There is also a link to more help from the UK Government at the end of the article.

-- Legal Advice.
 The Spanish conveyancing system is very different to the UK, so you should always use a lawyer with expert knowledge of the Spanish property system.
-They should be able to give you their registration number with the local ‘Colegio de Abogados’ (the local lawyers association) You can get a list of English speaking Lawyers from the British Embassy in Madrid here.
-Be careful of using Lawyers recommended by an estate agent or developer, as they may be acting for both parties or may not be independent (a cause of many problems during the boom years before 2008) For most of the rest of the items on this list, your lawyer should check them anyway, but it is a good idea for you to know what sort of things he/she should be doing for their fee.
+They should be able to give you their registration number with the local ‘Colegio de Abogados’ (the local lawyers association).
+You can get a list of English speaking Lawyers from the British Embassy in Madrid here.
+Be careful of using Lawyers recommended by an estate agent or developer, as they may be acting for both parties.
+Or may not be independent (a cause of many problems during the boom years before 2008).
+For most of the rest of the items on this list, your lawyer should check them anyway, but it is a good idea for you to know what sort of things he/she should be doing for their fee.

-- All properties must now have a ‘Nota Simple’ (land registry extract) and an energy efficiency certificate before they can be offered for sale,.
-The nota simple lists some basic information so you can check that there are no debts or legal proceedings pending, and that the registered owners of the property are in fact the sellers.
+All properties must now have a ‘Nota Simple’ (land registry extract) and an energy efficiency certificate before they can be offered for sale.
+The nota simple lists some basic information, so you can check that there are no debts or legal proceedings pending.
+It also shows that the registered owners of the property are in fact the sellers.

-- Last but not least, get a Will in Spain, so that if anything happens to you, the inheritance laws in Spain don’t get in the way of your wishes.
+Last but not least, get a Will in Spain.
+This is so that if anything happens to you, the inheritance laws in Spain don’t get in the way of your wishes.

 As you can see from all that, there is quite a lot that is different to buying in the UK, so you should use experts to guide you and make sure that you don’t get caught out by any legal or procedural loopholes.